 (These fees will be in addition to your regular plate fee of $30 +/-)

 WHY IS IT A GOOD IDEA? - $15 from each plate and for every year it is renewed afterwards will go directly to the North Carolina Society of Surveyors Education Foundation a 501(c)(3) non-profit organization.

-HOW TO GET ONE? – click on the license plate and fill out the form for each vehicle you want to have the tag on.
+HOW TO GET ONE? – click on the license plate and locate the tag on the DMV Site.

 2013 TrigStar Winner